- April 25, 2016

 - Category: Latest News & Blog

 Air conditioners have become an indispensable comfort in the modern world.
-With increasing temperatures and expanding population, modern man has adapted to survive the summers using this very useful little invention.#
+With increasing temperatures and expanding the population, modern man has adapted to survive the summers using this very useful little invention.

-Here’s a few of the key takeways, read on to our infographic check out the full infographic for more details:
+Here’s a few of the key takeaways on the art of cooling 100 years later, read on to our infographic check out the full infographic for more details: